xmartlabs/xl-blog/blogs/2018-08-20-Introducing-Fountain-Part-Two.md

 ---
 title: Introducing Fountain Part Two
+subtitle: " how we can integrate a numerated paged service, to the best of my knowledge, using our new Fountain library. part2"
+permalink: /introducing-fountain-part-two/
+featured: true
 date: 2018-08-20 09:00:00
-tags: [Android, Android Jetpack, Android Paging Library, Live Data, Android Architecture Components, RxJava, Retrofit, Fountain]
+category: development
+thumbnail: /images/fountain-part-2-web.png
+tags:
+  - Android
+  - Android Jetpack
+  - Android Paging Library
+  - Live Data
 author: mirland
-category: development
-permalink: /introducing-fountain-part-two/
 ---

 In the [previous part] we presented **[Fountain]** and shown a way, using the `Listing` component, to make the paging as cool and simple as possible.